-Why has Sonoma County Regional Parks placed a measure on the ballot?
+Why did Sonoma County place a parks measure on the ballot?

 Sonoma County Regional Parks has built one of the most diverse park systems in California.
 Fifty-six parks, trails and beaches attract 5 million annual visits to the Sonoma Coast, Russian River, Sonoma Valley and the county’s other unique landscapes.
 Park attendance has increased 38 percent since 2010 and parkland has increased by 6,000 acres (96 percent).

 But funding has not kept pace with this growth.
-The ballot measure would provide additional funding for Regional Parks and city parks to address significant unmet needs and preserve the diversity and integrity of the system for future generations to enjoy.
+Measure M on the November 2018 ballot was needed to provide additional funding so regional parks and city parks can address significant unmet needs and preserve the diversity and integrity of their park systems for future generations.

 What are the needs?